ksahlin/strobealign/README.md

 To report secondary alignments, set parameter `-N [INT]` for maximum of `[INT]` secondary alignments.

+The above commands are suitable for interactive use and test runs.
+In a production, avoid creating SAM files on disk as

 Index files
 -----------

-Every time you run strobealign, the program by default computes an index of the provided reference FASTA.
-This is done because the indexing parameters vary according to read length.
-This is relatively fast: Depending on CPU, indexing a human-sized genome takes 2-5 minutes, but when you work with multiple libraries that all (roughly) have the same read length, you can save time by letting strobealign precompute an index file with the `-i` option.
+### Background

+Strobealign needs to build an index (strobemer index) of the reference before it can map reads to it.
+The optimal indexing parameters depend on the length of the input reads.
+There are currently seven different pre-defined sets of parameters that are optimized for different read lengths.
+These *canonical read lengths* are 50, 100, 125, 150, 250, 300 and 400.
+When deciding which of the pre-defined indexing parameter sets to use, strobealign chooses one whose canonical read length is close to the average read length of the input.

+The average read length of the input is normally estimated from the first 500 reads, but can also be explicitly set with `-r`.

+### Pre-computing an index

+By default, strobealign creates a new index every time the program is run.
+Depending on CPU, indexing a human-sized genome takes 2 to 5 minutes, which is fast compared to mapping many millions of reads.
+However, for repeatedly mapping small libraries, it is faster to pre-generate an index on disk and use that.
+Keep in mind though that an index file can become large (8 GiB for the human genome) and reading it from disk also takes time.

+To create an index, use the `--create-index` option.
-Since strobealign needs to know the read length, either provide it with the reads file as if you wanted to map them:
+Since strobealign needs to know the read length, either provide it with read file(s) as if you wanted to map them:

-    strobalign -i ref.fa reads.1.fastq.gz reads.2.fastq.gz
+    strobealign --create-index ref.fa reads.1.fastq.gz reads.2.fastq.gz

 Or set the read length explicitly with `-r`:

     strobealign -i ref.fa -r 150

-This creates a file named `ref.fa.sti` containing the strobemer index.
-To use it, provide option `--use-index` when doing the actual mapping:
+This creates a file named `ref.fa.rX.sti` containing the strobemer index, where `X` is the canonical read length that the index is optimized for (see above).
+To use the index when mapping, provide option `--use-index` when doing the actual mapping:

     strobealign --use-index ref.fa reads.1.fastq.gz reads.2.fastq.gz | samtools ...